-To zoom in or out on the canvas, use the scroll wheel or use these commands:
+To zoom in or out on the canvas, hold down the Option Key and move the scroll wheel.

+You can also use these commands:

-- Zoom in-select View > Zoom In (Command-=) - Zoom out-select View > Zoom Out (Command--) - Zoom to full pixel size-select View > Zoom to 100% (Alt-Command-0 (zero)) - Zoom to fill the pane at its current size and shape-select View > Zoom to Fit (Alt-Command-0 (zero)).
+- Zoom in-select View > Zoom In (Command-=) - Zoom out-select View > Zoom Out (Command--) - Zoom to full pixel size-select View > Zoom to 100% (Option-Command-0 (zero))

 When the canvas is larger than the panel, scroll bars appear so that you can pan in any direction to view hidden portions of the canvas.
+Hold down the spacebar and drag to pan the canvas with a mouse.
+You can also use normal trackpad actions.